flaxsearch/BioSolr/ontology/elasticsearch/ontology-annotator/README.md

-# ElasticSearch ontology update processor plugin
+# ElasticSearch Ontology Annotator plugin

 This directory contains a plugin for enriching records with ontology annotations by adding further data from the ontology where available.
-It is currently built against ElasticSearch 1.3.9, and should work with all 1.3.x versions.
-Builds for more recent versions will be provided in the future.

 It adds a new field type for the ontology annotation which is then expanded with additional data.

+There are two versions of the module - one built against the 1.3.x versions of ElasticSearch, and one built against versions 1.4.x - 1.7.x.

 ## Installation